BlauGroup/RNMC_archived/README.md

 - `base_seed`: seeds used are `base_seed, base_seed+1, ..., base_seed+number_of_simulations-1`
 - `thread_count`: is how many threads to use.
 - `step_cutoff`: how many steps in each simulation
+- `gc_interval`: if simulations run for a long time, the dependency graph can grow quite large.
+The dispatcher sweeps through it every `gc_interval` seconds and frees unused parts.
+You probably want to do a sweep every hour or so if you are running large simulations.

 ### The Reaction Network Database